-Measles is a highly contagious disease caused by a virus that is spread through the air by breathing, coughing, or sneezing.
-Symptoms of measles are rash, high fever, cough, runny nose, and red, watery eyes.
-Some people who become sick with measles also get an ear infection, diarrhea, or a serious lung infection, such as pneumonia.
+Symptoms of measles include high fever, cough, runny nose, red and watery eyes, and rash.
+Koplik spots (tiny white spots inside the mouth) can appear 2 to 3 days after symptoms begin.
+Some people who become sick with measles also get a serious lung infection, such as pneumonia.
 Although severe cases are rare, measles can cause swelling of the brain and even death.
-Measles can be especially severe in infants and in people who are malnourished or who have weakened immune systems (such as from HIV infection or cancer or from certain drugs or therapies).
+Measles can be especially severe in infants and in people who are malnourished or who have weakened immune systems.

 Who is at risk?

 Anyone who has not been fully vaccinated or had measles before can get measles.
 Measles remains a common disease in many parts of the world, including Europe, the Middle East, Asia, the Pacific, and Africa.

 In the United States, most measles cases occur among unvaccinated travelers who get infected while traveling internationally and spread measles to people who are not fully vaccinated in the United States.

 Getting vaccinated is the best way to protect yourself and others against measles.
 Measles vaccine is a routine vaccination given to children in the United States.
 Measles vaccine is usually given in two doses.
 It’s recommended that children get the first dose when they are 12 to 15 months old and the second dose when they are 4 to 6 years old.
 Measles vaccine is a combination vaccine that also protects against mumps and rubella (MMR vaccine) or mumps, rubella, and varicella (MMRV vaccine).